laro/Cilia/6 .../4 Discarded Ideas.md

         - `Type' pointer`
         - `Type. pointer`
     - More exotic characters
-        - (But a character that is difficult to find on the keyboard would not actaully encourage people to use this syntax.)
+        - (But a character that is difficult to find on the keyboard would not actually encourage people to use this syntax.)
         - Latin-1
             - `Type° pointer`
             - `Type¹ pointer`